Facebook and Google Are the New Data Brokers

 Those who dismiss this access are also out of step with developments in ML, which show that by just looking at pictures, computers can recognize and infer secrets about individuals.
-We may soon prefer people to look at data as machines spend their evenings figuring out whether our children are gay or suicidal from videos we uploaded years ago.
+We may soon prefer people to look at data as machines spend evenings figuring out whether our children are gay or suicidal from videos we uploaded years ago.
 In fact, there will be no way to stop or even detect if Facebook or Google decide to train their computers to deeply analyze your children’s physical features, voice, or even how they move their eyes as they interact with a device, and in so doing, reveal subtle hints about morbidity.

 The whole “it’s only a machine” debate is irrelevant anyway, because developers have security breaches all the time.
-Hundreds of times a month, data are dumped on the dark and deep web for humans and computers alike—for proof, just sign up for HaveIBeenPwned.
+Hundreds of times a month, data is dumped on the dark and deep web for humans and computers alike—for proof, just sign up for HaveIBeenPwned.

 Some respond, “well, developers have strict contracts with platforms.”
 But, these contracts are unenforceable because Google and Facebook can’t even tell when they are violated.
 When they are violated, platforms engage in what we lawyers call “cover your ass,” such as asking Cambridge Analytica to “certify” that it deleted data.
 Asking people who have violated trust to engage in a trust-based accountability mechanism is Facebook’s only practical option because developers are not partners in any legal sense.

 Some, like Facebook, respond with, “well, users gave permission.”
 But platforms have a grotesque interpretation of consumer consent.
 To understand why, we need a structural and transaction cost analysis of the platform-user relationship.
-Yes, users give permission for data access, but the scope of access, how permission is asked, the purposes for which data are used, the duration of the permission, and revocation of permission matter.
+Yes, users give permission for data access, but the scope of access, how permission is asked, the purpose for which data is used, the duration of the permission, and revocation of permission matter.
 Google and Facebook structure the transaction costs to encourage disclosure, and impose so many decision opportunities that privacy management is literally impossible.

-Early in Facebook’s history, developers were required to delete most user data within 24 hours.
-The 24 hour rule was an important check on “permission.”
+Early in Facebook’s history, developers were required to delete most user data within 24-hours.
+The 24-hour rule was an important check on “permission.”
 In 2010, Facebook changed the policy, allowing developers to keep the data.
-Of course the 24 hour rule was widely ignored, and it created inefficiencies for developers.
+Of course the 24-hour rule was widely ignored, and it created inefficiencies for developers.
 Yet, jettisoning the deletion rule rewarded developers with the creation of richer profiles, and denied users specific benefits.
 For instance, in a 24-hour retention world, a person wishing to leave Facebook could poison their profile, knowing that fake data would replace developers’ profiles quickly.
 Under a more generous retention period, poisoning is harder - or impossible - to fully accomplish.

 The poor quality of consent is illustrated by a study performed by Wijesekera et al., where researchers instrumented 36 android phones and gave them to users to use for a week.
 They found that Android phones pull data over 100,000 times a day per person, many of which occurred while the phone screen was blank.
 Google and Facebook made 6,000 location pulls a day.
 There is no doubt that users give permission for specific functionality, such as mapping.
 But Google controls the rules of access, and its priorities quickly make permission an illusion as it finds endless justifications to track you constantly.